-Consult a legal advisor to learn your options for pursuing compensation.
+Winning a medical malpractice case requires the knowledge of an experienced medical malpractice attorney.
+If you believe you or a loved one is a victim of medical malpractice, consult a legal advisor to learn your options for pursuing compensation.
 If a medical procedure does not go well, it does not always mean that the medical professional was negligent.
 Working with an attorney can help you determine if your situation constitutes medical malpractice.

-Do the Medical Malpractice Lawsuits have a Deadline?
+Do Medical Malpractice Lawsuits have a Deadline?

-Medical malpractice statutes of limitations are sometimes shorter than those for other forms of personal injury claims.
+Keep in mind that medical malpractice statutes of limitations are sometimes shorter than those for other forms of personal injury claims.
 Even if you do not intend to file a lawsuit, consult a personal injury attorney to determine if you should take action and assess your timeline to decide.

 How Can I Prove Medical Malpractice?

 Fortunately, medical malpractice lawyers understand the challenge of proving medical negligence.
-Suppose a medical operation injures you, and while you don’t know what caused the damage, it is an injury that would not have happened without the negligence of your health care provider.
-You can assess the legal implications of the situation and demonstrate that, but for the physician’s negligence, the injury would not have happened.
+Suppose a medical operation injures you, and while you don't know what caused the damage, it is an injury that would not have happened without the negligence of your medical provider.
+You can assess the legal implications of the situation and demonstrate that, but for the physician's negligence, the injury would not have happened.

 Medical malpractice claims are complex and require consultation between you and your attorney.
-You can have a free consultation before hiring a lawyer to determine if you have a valid claim and if your attorney-client relationship is a good fit for each of you.
+You can have a free consultation before hiring a medical malpractice lawyer to determine if you have a valid claim and if your attorney-client relationship is a good fit for each of you.
 A medical malpractice attorney can answer your questions and alleviate your concerns.

 - The patient was under the defendant's care.

-- There was a patient-doctor relationship.
+- There was a doctor-patient relationship.

 - The defendant failed to adhere to the standard level of care.